 No, TCS is applicable only on sale of goods.

-It would rely on as per the terms of the contract.
+It would rely as per the terms of contract.
 The consideration will add freight and insurance if it is based on CIF.

-No, TCS is not applicable to export of goods outside India.
+No, TCS is not applicable on export of goods outside India.

 According to Section 206C (1H), 1% of TCS will be collected for sale consideration if the buyer doesn’t show Aadhaar or PAN.

-Will sale of service be considered to calculate Rs.
+- Will the sale of service be considered to calculate Rs.
 10 Cr. threshold limit in the last financial year?